Gomah/spera/README.md

 Notes:

-This first version depends on [QStash](https://upstash.com/qstash), please make sure you have the following environment variables setup for your project:
+This first version depends on [QStash](https://upstash.com/qstash) as a provider, please make sure you have the following environment variables setup for your project:

 - `QSTASH_URL`
 - `QSTASH_TOKEN`